kollokollo/MQTT-Hyperdash/README.md

 hyperdash-autocreate will do this job (in future).

-The project is still in alpha phase.
+The project is still in beta phase.
 Please see the CONTRIBUTING.md how you can help to improve the project.

 I had the impression, an application like this was still missing in 2019.